Bacteria: Genetics

+Whether they have a single chromosome or more than one, almost all bacteria have a haploid genome.
+This means that they have only one copy of each gene encoding proteins.
+This is in contrast to eukaryotes, which are diploid or polyploid, meaning they have two or more copies of each gene.
+This means that unlike humans, who may still be able to create a protein if the gene becomes mutated (since the human genome has an extra copy in each cell), a bacterium will be completely unable to create the protein if its gene incurs an inactivating mutation.

-Bacteria genomes usually encode a few hundred to a few thousand genes.
+Bacterial genomes usually encode a few hundred to a few thousand genes.
 The genes in bacterial genomes are usually a single continuous stretch of DNA.
 Although several different types of introns do exist in bacteria, these are much rarer than in eukaryotes.

 Bacteria, as asexual organisms, inherit an identical copy of the parent's genome and are clonal.
 However, all bacteria can evolve by selection on changes to their genetic material DNA caused by genetic recombination or mutations.
 Mutations arise from errors made during the replication of DNA or from exposure to mutagens.
 Mutation rates vary widely among different species of bacteria and even among different clones of a single species of bacteria.
 Genetic changes in bacterial genomes emerge from either random mutation during replication or "stress-directed mutation", where genes involved in a particular growth-limiting process have an increased mutation rate.

 Some bacteria transfer genetic material between cells.
 This can occur in three main ways.
 First, bacteria can take up exogenous DNA from their environment in a process called transformation.
 Many bacteria can naturally take up DNA from the environment, while others must be chemically altered in order to induce them to take up DNA.
 The development of competence in nature is usually associated with stressful environmental conditions and seems to be an adaptation for facilitating repair of DNA damage in recipient cells.
 Second, bacteriophages can integrate into the bacterial chromosome, introducing foreign DNA in a process known as transduction.
 Many types of bacteriophage exist; some infect and lyse their host bacteria, while others insert into the bacterial chromosome.
-Bacteria resist phage infection through restriction modification systems that degrade foreign DNA, and a system that uses CRISPR sequences to retain fragments of the genomes of phage that the bacteria have come into contact with in the past, which allows them to block virus replication through a form of RNA interference.
+Bacteria resist phage infection through restriction modification systems that degrade foreign DNA and a system that uses CRISPR sequences to retain fragments of the genomes of phage that the bacteria have come into contact with in the past, which allows them to block virus replication through a form of RNA interference.
 Third, bacteria can transfer genetic material through direct cell contact via conjugation.

 In ordinary circumstances, transduction, conjugation, and transformation involve transfer of DNA between individual bacteria of the same species, but occasionally transfer may occur between individuals of different bacterial species, and this may have significant consequences, such as the transfer of antibiotic resistance.
 In such cases, gene acquisition from other bacteria or the environment is called horizontal gene transfer and may be common under natural conditions.